To raise awareness and advocate for improvement in diagnosis and standards for surgical treatment of primary hyperparathyroid disease.

 - Appropriate blood tests are ordered and values are properly evaluated to determine if calcium is high and outside of the tight range that is considered normal and/or parathyroid hormone levels are elevated.

-- Normal range for calcium values are consistent from lab to lab and take into consideration a patients age, with 10.1 being the high end of normal for adults age 30+
+- Normal range for calcium values are consistent from lab to lab and take into consideration a patients age when reporting values.

 - The asymptomatic label is lifted and the wide range of symptoms patients do experience will be recognized as being related to pHPT.